 Choose Chrome Profiles if most of these sound like you:

-- You have 2–5 primary identities (e.g., Personal, Work, Side Project) and rarely need parallel logins.
+- You have 2β5 primary identities (Personal, Work, Side Project) and rarely need parallel logins.

-- You don’t share access to logged-in apps with others.
+- You don’t share access to logged-in apps with anyone else.

-- You’re fine running everything locally and accept the endpoint risk.
+- You’re fine running everything locally and accept the endpoint risk that comes with it.

 Tip: Profiles aren’t lockable vaults.
-If multiple people use the same computer, create OS-level accounts for stronger separation—or use a remote isolation approach.
+If multiple people use the same computer, use OS-level accounts for stronger separation, or move to a remote-isolation approach instead.

 When to move to Sendwin